-According to a 2017 report from the United Way of Broward County Commission on Substance Abuse Annual Drug Trends, an increase in overdoses involving cocaine and benzodiazepines have also been recorded in Broward.
+According to a 2017 report from the United Way of Broward County Commission on Substance Abuse Annual Drug Trends, an increase in overdoses involving cocaine and benzodiazepines has also been recorded in Broward.

 A 2018 Florida Department of Children and Families report that tracked substance abuse trends statewide noted that cocaine use had increased in South Florida.
 The report also noted that data from law enforcement in Broward and Palm Beach counties shows that cocaine, heroin, and cannabis (marijuana) were the top drugs seized from individuals in 2017.